How to Access your ‘Proof of COVID Vaccination’

 - Follow the instructions on the screen to visit the website.

 The COVID-19 vaccine is free.
 Everyone who is eligible is offered the vaccine.

-- The Pfizer vaccine (mRNA) is recommended to all people aged 12 years of age and older.
+- Both the Moderna and Pfizer vaccines (mRNA) are recommended to all people aged 12 years and older.

 How does the COVID-19 vaccine work?

 Both the Pfizer and Moderna vaccines are mRNA vaccines. mRNA vaccines contain a small piece of genetic material from the COVID-19 virus.
 This genetic material cannot alter your cells DNA or give you the active COVID virus.
 Our immune system uses that genetic material to create antibodies that can attack the COVID-19 virus protecting us if it enters our body.